 - (1) The carrier will make all reasonable efforts to transport the passenger and their baggage at the times indicated in its timetable and according to schedule; however, flight times are not guaranteed.
-The carrier, at their own discretion, may elect to provide an alternative means of transport (such as a shuttle) to the final destination to complete the passenger's journey in the event of an irregular operation. - (2) Personalized documents, such as a ticket/itinerary issued by the carrier for the passenger, which are consistent with the reservation held by the passenger form part of the contract of carriage between the carrier and the passenger. - (3) A delay or cancellation that is directly attributable to an earlier delay or cancellation that is within the carrier's control but is required for safety purposes, is considered to also be within that carrier's control but required for safety purposes, if that carrier took all reasonable measures to mitigate the impact of the earlier flight delay or cancellation. - (4) The passenger who attempts to check-in after the carrier's check-in deadline or presents themselves at the boarding area after the carrier's boarding time deadline as specified under Rule 40(E), Check-in Time Limits, will not receive consideration per Rule 91 and will have their reservations cancelled as specified under Rule 105, Refusal to Transport.
+The carrier, at their own discretion, may elect to provide an alternative means of transport (such as a shuttle) to the final destination to complete the passenger's journey in the event of an irregular operation. - (2) Personalized documents, such as a ticket/itinerary issued by the carrier for the passenger, which are consistent with the reservation held by the passenger form part of the contract of carriage between the carrier and the passenger. - (3) A delay or cancellation that is directly attributable to an earlier delay or cancellation that is within the carrier's control but is required for safety purposes, is considered to also be within that carrier's control but required for safety purposes, if that carrier took all reasonable measures to mitigate the impact of the earlier flight delay or cancellation. - (4) The passenger who attempts to check-in after the carrier's check-in deadline or presents themselves at the boarding area after the carrier's boarding time deadline as specified under Rule 40(E), Reservations, Check-in Time Limits, will not receive consideration per Rule 91 and will have their reservations cancelled as specified under Rule 105, Refusal to Transport.

-(5) For domestic itineraries, irrespective of the treatment that may have been received, a passenger may invoke provisions such as those that are set forth in Domestic Liability - Rule 120(B)(7), Liability - domestic transportation, passenger delay.
+(5) For domestic itineraries, irrespective of the treatment that may have been received, a passenger may invoke provisions such as those that are set forth in Domestic Liability - Rule 120(C), Liability of the Carrier for Loss, Damage to or Delay of Baggage, Passenger Delay or Death or Bodily Injury - Domestic Transportation.